 Evidence continued to be given to enquiries on several theatres’ futures – Northampton Theatre Royal, Craig-y-Nos, Normansfield and Wilton’s Music Hall amongst them.
 It was proposed that the roundabout to the south of Westminster Bridge be renamed ‘Astley’s Circus’; the GLC was not co-operative.

 Work finally started on the Theatre Museum in January 1984 and it opened on 23rd April 1987.

-The Society’s long-term financial outlook improved: the President’s Fund was set up by Professor Glynne Wickham to build up capital investment, and a bequest was received from the Stephen Joseph estate.
+The Society’s long-term financial outlook improved: the President’s Fund was set up by Professor Glynne Wickham to build up capital investment, and a donation was received following the winding up of Stephen Joseph’s production company following his premature death.
 In 1987 a Research Sub-Committee was convened; with about £1100 available from the Stephen Joseph money a small beginning was made, and a number of Research Awards were advertised.
 Then in September 1987 the Society was informed that a member, Anthony Denning, had died and left the Society one-fifth of his estate, worth some £90,000 (nearly £250,000 today), and the Society’s fortunes underwent a considerable change.

 1988 - 1997